High School English Courses

 In this unit, students will explore the novel The House on Mango Street, the author’s style, the novel’s literary elements, and Hispanic culture.
 The lessons include discussion, questions, writing assignments, 3D projects, posters, and other activities.

-Journalism Studies is concerned with the role of journalism in a democracy and with helping students grow in their language skills–particularly writing.
+Journalism Studies is concerned with helping students grow in their language skills–particularly writing.
 The course will help students learn to gather, write, edit, publish, and produce news and other information for print and electronic media.
 In this course, students will also become knowledgeable about journalism and learn to organize their time, meet deadlines, think objectively, develop original styles, and gain experience in communicating clearly and effectively.

 Secondary Level journalism experiences can help students write, speak, and represent more precisely, more clearly, and more persuasively.
 Students can become better listeners, readers, viewers, and thinkers, as well as consumers of oral, print, and other media texts.
 A course in journalism allows students opportunities to communicate important information to others.
 It encourages them to use creativity and imagination while demanding discipline, responsibility, and ethical behavior.